-I was recently approached by Petitti Garden Centers about partnering with the company and shopping at one of their local stores for some of my own home and garden projects.
 I immediately said “yes” to this opportunity as it completely fits in line with my blog content and I already shop at Petitti’s for my own gardening needs so it was time to officially start gardening with Petittis.

 Gardening With Petittis

 Petitti’s is a locally owned and operated home and garden center chain with nine locations across Northeast Ohio.
-While I also shop at a few “big box” stores for quick gardening needs, Petitti’a is my go to spot for organic lawn and garden products, high-quality plants, seeds and more.
-I have yet to have any quality issues or concerns with Petitti’s products.
-Their stores are clean and welcoming, and for someone passionate about all things lawn and garden – simply fun to shop at!
+While I also shop at a few “big box” stores for quick gardening needs, Petitti’s is my go to spot for organic lawn and garden products, high-quality plants, seeds and more.

 I went into this partnership without a specific pet project in mind.
 As I have mentioned before, I entered the Cuyahoga County Master Gardener program last fall.
 Through the course of this program (from which I graduate from in November!)
 I learned a lot of my own garden maintenance routines were not quite up to par.

 As a result, I decided 2015 would be a year of maintenance for my lawn and garden.
 I grew a small garden, which did wonderfully, but my main focus was on making sure my own gardening practices improved.
-These practices included the “not so fun” parts of gardening such as pruning, removing spent blooms on flowers, amending soil, fertilizing and feeding plants.

-I’m happy to report these small changes are already paying off.
 This year I harvested close to 100 potatoes from my vegetable garden, dozens of cherry tomatoes, a dozen heads of hard neck garlic, more than two dozen carrots, dozens of cucumbers and squash and more.
 All of this came from four garden boxes totaling 48-square feet!

 Gardening With Petittis